ThePaul7/frontend-checklist/README.md

 ### 2.1.
 Best Practices

-* Write the code according to best practices [http://intranet/Wiki-Actum/Development/Front-end/Best-Practice/Coding-style](http://intranet/Wiki-Actum/Development/Front-end/Best-Practice/Coding-style)
+* Write the code according to best practices TODO
-* Use our CSS naming conventions ([http://intranet/Wiki-Actum/Development/Front-end/Best-Practice/CSS-Guidelines](http://intranet/Wiki-Actum/Development/Front-end/Best-Practice/CSS-Guidelines)
+* Use our CSS naming conventions TODO
 * Maintain living styleguide using the dev stack
 * Make sure favicon, touch icons, OG images are implemented